svropsitam/TetraPathFinder/README.md

 ### System Requirements

 - A browser that supports HTML5 and JavaScript.
-- An internet connection to load the resource.
+- An internet connection to load the resource.  (except case of using offline version)

 ## Important Notes